hkhanna/klmd/README.md

 ## Introduction

 The Khanna Law Markdown (KLMD) specification provides a lightweight, human-readable syntax for drafting legal documents such as contracts, legislation, and agreements.
-KLMD extends standard Markdown with specialized features for legal drafting—without losing the portability and simplicity of plain text.
+KLMD extends standard Markdown with specialized features for legal drafting without losing the portability and simplicity of plain text.

 ### Why KLMD?